-Establishing Colonies of Novel Vectors (2015-present): Due to the low abundance of novel candidate vectors (e.g. Aceratagallia spp., TCAH, D. fuscinervosus), we have been working to establish colonies of these insects at the UC Berkeley greenhouse facilities in order to rear large populations suitable for GRBaV transmission experiments, which typically require >200 individuals per trial.
+Establishing Colonies of Novel Vectors.
+Due to the low abundance of novel candidate vectors (e.g. Aceratagallia spp., TCAH, D. fuscinervosus), we have been working to establish colonies of these insects at the UC Berkeley greenhouse facilities to rear large populations suitable for GRBaV transmission experiments, which typically require >200 individuals per trial.
 Data on some of these species are scant, including reproductive hosts.
-As such, in spring 2016 we collected candidate species from vineyards and began to evaluate host plant preferences.
+As such, in spring 2016 and 2017 we collected candidate species from vineyards and began to evaluate host plant preferences.
 So far, we have seen successful reproduction of Aceratagallia sp. and Euscelidius schenki on some hosts.
-We also collected large populations of TCAH from alfalfa fields and are now seeing reproduction in our colonies.
-Work is ongoing to rear or collect adequate densities of these novel species for us in transmission experiments.
+We also collected large populations of TCAH from alfalfa fields and now have a reproductive population in our colonies, which is being used for ongoing projects.

-Transmission Experiment with TCAH (2016): A GRBaV transmission experiment was conducted with field collected TCAH in July 2016.
+Transmission Experiment with TCAH.
+GRBaV transmission experiment were conducted with field collected TCAH, and this work is continuing.
 Individuals were collected from an organic alfalfa field and introduced into cages with GRBaV positive or negative vines.
-Each cage contained a single potted vine (11 cages each with a single GRBaV-positive vine and 9 cages each with a single GRBaV-negative vine) and received 20 TCAH adults.
+Each cage contained a single potted vine (11 cages each with a single GRBaV-positive vine) and received 20 TCAH adults.
 Adults could feed for 48 hours (AAP), after which the GRBaV-positive/negative vine was removed, and a GRBaV-negative vine was introduced into each cage.
 The adults could feed on the negative vine for 48 hours (IAP) and were then removed from the vine.
-As with previous transmission experiments, the vines are now being held for a 2-year period and will be tested for GRBaV every 4 months.
+The initial results have shown TCAH adults tested positive for the virus after the acquisition period.
+The vines are now being held for a 2-year period and are being tested for GRBaV every 4 months.
 While it has been demonstrated that TCAH can vector GRBaV (Bahder et al. 2016), our goal is to first confirm these findings and then evaluate transmission efficiency under laboratory and field conditions.
+This project is continuing with new funding.

-Evaluating TCAH Overwintering Habitat and Seasonal Activity in Vineyards (March 2017 - present): With the confirmation of TCAH as a known vector of GRBaV, new information is needed on the seasonal ecology of this organism in vineyards.
+Evaluating TCAH Overwintering Habitat and Seasonal Activity in Vineyards.
+With the confirmation of TCAH as a known vector of GRBaV, new information is needed on the seasonal ecology of this organism in vineyards.
 As such, we have used other funds to establish a study to evaluate overwintering habitat and seasonal population trends of TCAH in North Coast vineyards.
-This study was established in winter 2017 and will be continue into spring 2019 (i.e. the study is on-going at the time of this report).
-While this work is not part of the stated objectives for the CDFA project (15-0428-SA) it will be a focus of our final report, and we present the preliminary data here because to its relevance to the project objectives.
+This study was established in winter 2017 and will be continue into spring 2019 (new funding was obtained).
+While this work is not part of the stated objectives for the CDFA project (15-0428-SA), we present the preliminary data here because to its relevance to the project objectives.

-Overwintering Habitat of TCAH: Ground covers and other non-crop plants in natural habitats adjacent to vineyards will be sampled in March to identify TCAH overwintering habitat use.
-Sampling will take place in the natural habitats adjacent to Napa and Sonoma County vineyards.
-There will be at least 4 sites sampled each month.
-Natural habitat will consist of patches of riparian and/or oak woodland habitat > 400 m2.
-Sweep-nets will be used to sample ground covers and perennial plant species in the natural habitats and at the periphery of adjacent vineyards.
-At each site, 10 sets of 30-sweeps will be collected from groundcovers using a 30.5 cm diameter sweep-net (BioQuip Products, Rancho Dominguez, CA).
+Overwintering Habitat of TCAH.
+Ground covers and other non-crop plants in natural habitats adjacent to vineyards were sampled in March 2018 to identify TCAH overwintering habitat use.
+Sampling is being conducted in the natural habitats adjacent to Napa and Sonoma County vineyards, using 4 sites sampled each month.
+Natural habitat consists of patches of riparian and/or oak woodland habitat > 400 m2.
+Sweep-nets are being used to sample ground covers and perennial plant species in the natural habitats and at the periphery of adjacent vineyards.
+At each site, 10 sets of 30-sweeps are collected from groundcovers using a 30.5 cm diameter sweep-net (BioQuip Products, Rancho Dominguez, CA).
 Ground cover species composition will be recorded.
-Sweep-nets will also be used to sample the canopy of at least 10 non-crop plant species at each site.
+Sweep-nets are also used to sample the canopy of at least 10 non-crop plant species at each site.
 For each sample, the sweep-net is held beneath the canopy while vigorously shaking the plant for 30 seconds to dislodge insects into the net.